Studying the mirror acceleration via kinetic simulations of relativistic plasma turbulence: Results

-To more closely examine the dominant acceleration mechanism during the time interval with small $\Gamma_d$ variations, we focus on one of the crossings at $\mu^\prime=0$ during $t=1.25-1.7\ell_0/c$, as marked in Fig.~\ref{fig:trajectory_b}.
+To more closely examine the acceleration mechanism during the time devoid of magnetic reconnection, we focus on the interval $t\approx 1.3-1.7\ell_0/c$ with small $|\mu|$ as an example, as marked in Fig.~\ref{fig:trajectory_b}.
 Its zoomed-in view is presented in Fig.~\ref{fig:mirror_zoom}.
-With $\mu^\prime$ close to 0, the particle gyrates the magnetic field while experiencing the strengthening of the field.
-The spatial variation of $B^\prime$ induces a mirror force that reverses the particle.
-The temporal variation of $B^\prime$ induces an electric field that accelerates the particle, with a significant increase in $p_\perp^\prime$ observed.
-This is the mirror acceleration mechanism described in Sec.~\ref{sec:mirror} (see Fig.~\ref{fig:schematic_generic}).
+With $\mu$ close to 0, the particle gyrates around the magnetic field while experiencing the strengthening of the field.
+The spatial variation of $B$, i.e., the transverse magnetic field gradient, {reverses the particle's moving direction perpendicular to the magnetic field.} Meanwhile, the temporal variation of $B$ induces an electric field that accelerates the particle, causing a significant increase in $p_\perp$.
+With a systematic variation of $J_1$ during the mirroring interaction as shown in Fig. \ref{fig:drift_frame}, the increase of $p_\perp$ cannot be accounted for by the magnetic field gradient.
+It results from the temporal variation of the magnetic flux enclosed by the particle's gyro-orbit.
+This is the mirror acceleration mechanism described in Sec.~\ref{ssec:marel} (see Fig.~\ref{fig:schematic_generic}).

-Among the mirrors of different sizes, the mirrors with a size comparable to $r_L^\prime$ dominate the mirror interaction due to their largest longitudinal magnetic gradient and thus the strongest mirror force \citep{Cesarksky_1973, Zhang:2023igz}.
-In the presence of relativistic turbulence, significant energy gain can happen during one mirroring event within one gyro-orbit.
+In the presence of relativistic turbulence, significant energy gain can happen during one mirror interaction within one gyro-orbit.
 It follows that a mirror-accelerated particle is characterized by incomplete and distorted gyrations (see Fig. \ref{fig:trajectory}).
 We note that mirror acceleration is a stochastic acceleration process.
-In the case when the local magnetic field is expanding with weakening $B^\prime$ in time, a mirroring event would lead to a decrease of $p_\perp^\prime$.
+When the local magnetic field is expanding, and $B$ is weakening over time, a mirror interaction can lead to a decrease in $p_\perp$.

-With the small $|\mu^\prime|$ of a mirroring particle, we see that $\mu^\prime$ can easily cross 0 due to a slight change of magnetic field direction or an incomplete gyration of the particle as seen in Fig.~\ref{fig:mirror_zoom}.
-As particles with sufficiently small $|\mu^\prime|$ are subject to mirror acceleration that further causes the stochastic increase of $p_\perp^\prime$ and decrease of $|\mu^\prime|$, mirror acceleration can be identified with small $|\mu^\prime|$ and crossings at $\mu^\prime = 0$, as well as the consequent $p_\perp^\prime > p_\|^\prime$.
-The time interval with dominant mirror acceleration is indicated by the shaded part in Fig.~\ref{fig:drift_frame} and the thickened trajectory in Fig.~\ref{fig:trajectory}.
+The particles with small $|\mu|$ can most effectively sample the temporal change of magnetic flux via their gyrations.
+They undergo the mirror acceleration that further causes the stochastic increase in $p_\perp$ and decrease in $|\mu|$.
+The time range with repeated mirror interactions is indicated by the thickened trajectory in Fig.~\ref{fig:trajectory}.